HydroModPy/HydroModPy/docs/source/user_guide/catchment-report.rst

 If ``[pipeline].run_simulation = true`` and
 ``[pipeline].build_report_html = true``, this single command relaunches the configured simulation and then produces the HTML report from its outputs.
-When ``[pipeline].context_builder_command`` is declared, the context artifacts are produced by that command instead of the built-in generic context builder.

 Only rebuild the final HTML from existing context artifacts: